kwynncom/web-server-access-log-analysis/README.md

 I had roughly 271,000 lines before the filter and 29,000 afterward.
 That's ~271k lines from June 20, 2020 until most of October 14, 2020, and
 29,000 lines since October 1.

-Without the binary filter it takes about 14 seconds to process, and about 2 with the filter.
+With the binary filter, it takes around 2 seconds to process.
+Even if I filter dates--return from the function--when I create the timestamp in the parser, it takes around 14 seconds to run.
 I may do a multi-core version at some point.

 HISTORY